This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 The Scope of Global Leadership

-Global leadership is inherently complex.
-It involves navigating cultural, political, and economic differences while fostering collaboration and delivering positive outcomes across diverse, geographically dispersed communities.
+Global leadership is inherently complex, requiring navigation of cultural, political, and economic differences while fostering collaboration across geographically dispersed communities.

 For elders, this means that leadership cannot remain narrowly local in perspective.
 Every local congregation participates in a global body—the church—and every local decision has potential global implications.